nock/nock/CONTRIBUTING.md

 Nock is entirely self-funded by [our Open Collective](https://opencollective.com/nock).
 Open Collective allows us to get contributions from users and companies, without giving away our open source IP.
 Think of it like a kickstarter, or an old-fashioned system of art patrons.

 If you'd like to give money to support Nock, please do go to our profile and check it out.

+## Priority Support

+As part of backing on Open Collective, we tag some issues as a priority if the user who opens them is also a backer, using the [Open Collective Bot](https://github.com/marketplace/open-collective-bot).
+In general, as maintainers we will try to get to these issues as soon as we can.
+The money in the Open Collective goes to the entire project, however, and maintainers are volunteers.
+Get in touch with a maintainer individually if you want faster response times.

 ## Is there a chat where I can talk to other maintainers and users?